ajd213/hypercubes/README.md

 Navigate to pymodule/ and run `pip install .`.

 Alternatively, you can avoid using pip by running `python3 setup.py build` from the pymodule/ directory.
 This will create a new directory, called build/, in one of the subdirectories, you will find a file with a .so extension, which should be copied to your working directory.
 The module can then be imported as usual.

+Included also is a `main.c` file and associated Makefile, which allows for the complication of the code into a standalone executable run via command line arguments.

 ### Prerequisites